nwjs/nw.js/README.md

 name suggests that is's a module of `node.js`, it is in fact a standalone runtime that runs apps written in HTML, CSS and node.js.

+It's created and developed in Intel Open Source Technology Center.

 # Features

 * Write apps in modern HTML, CSS, JS and WebGL